-Is Sanjay Dutt's Second Wife Richa Sharma Upset After Watching Ranbir Kapoor Starrer Sanju?
+Is Sanjay Dutt's Second Wife Rhea Pillai Upset After Watching Ranbir Kapoor Starrer Sanju?

 - Sanju Box Office Collection Day 11: The Ranbir Kapoor Starrer Refuses To Slow Down!

 It is a well-known fact that Sanjay Dutt has been married thrice.
-He tied the knot with Richa Sharma in October 1987, they got divorced in 2008 (it was said that Sanju was having an extra marital affair with Bollywood diva Madhuri Dixit).
+He tied the knot with Richa Sharma in October 1987, they got divorced in 2008 (it was said that Sanju was having an extra-marital affair with Bollywood diva Madhuri Dixit).
 Later, Sanjay entered wedlock with Rhea Pillai in the year 1998.
 They got divorced in 2005 and in the year 2008, Sanjay got married to Manyata Dutt.
 While the character of Maanayata has been portrayed by Dia Mirza in his biopic Sanju, his other two wives were completely ignored.

 As per a web portal, ''Rhea played a pivotal role in Sanju's life and was there for him during the 1993 Blast Case and she was shocked after watching the film that her role has not been in the film Sanju.''